-Blocks with tag Final_tag have an attached C finalization function that is called when the block becomes unreachable and is about to be reclaimed.
-The finalization function occupies the first word of the allocated block; the remaining words can contain arbitrary raw data (but not Caml pointers, since Final_tag is greater than No_scan_tag.
+Blocks with tag Final\tag have an attached C finalization function that is called when the block becomes unreachable and is about to be reclaimed.
+A pointer to the finalization function occupies the first word of the allocated block; the remaining words can contain arbitrary raw data (but not Caml pointers, since Final\tag is greater than No\scan\tag).

-Finalized blocks must be allocated via the alloc_final function. alloc_final(n, f, used, max) returns a fresh finalized block of size n words, with finalization function f.
+Finalized blocks must be allocated via the $\texttt{alloc_final}$ function. $\texttt{alloc_final}(n, f, used, max)$ returns a fresh finalized block of size n words, with finalization function f.
+The pointer to the finalization function uses the first word, the other n-1 are available for your data.